John von Neumann: Von Neumann entropy

-Quantum information theory is largely concerned with the interpretation and uses of von Neumann entropy.
-The von Neumann entropy is the cornerstone in the development of quantum information theory, while the Shannon entropy applies to classical information theory.
-This is considered a historical anomaly, as Shannon entropy might have been expected to be discovered before Von Neumann entropy, given the latter's more widespread application to quantum information theory.
-But Von Neumann discovered von Neumann entropy first, and applied it to questions of statistical physics.
-Decades later, Shannon developed an information-theoretic formula for use in classical information theory, and asked von Neumann what to call it.
-Von Neumann said to call it Shannon entropy, as it was a special case of von Neumann entropy.

 Density matrix

 The formalism of density operators and matrices was introduced by von Neumann in 1927 and independently, but less systematically by Lev Landau and Felix Bloch in 1927 and 1946 respectively.
-The density matrix is an alternative way to represent the state of a quantum system, which could otherwise be represented using the wavefunction.
-The density matrix allows the solution of certain time-dependent problems in quantum mechanics.
+The density matrix allows the representation of probabilistic mixtures of quantum states (mixed states) in contrast to wavefunctions, which can only represent pure states.

 Von Neumann measurement scheme

 The von Neumann measurement scheme, the ancestor of quantum decoherence theory, represents measurements projectively by taking into account the measuring apparatus which is also treated as a quantum object.
 The 'projective measurement' scheme introduced by von Neumann led to the development of quantum decoherence theories.